kae3g/grainkae3g/CONTRIBUTING-TECHNICAL.md

 ### Beginner Level

-**Trish's encouraging start**: *"Every expert was once a beginner.
+**Glow's encouraging start**: *"Every expert was once a beginner.
 Don't be intimidated by the complexity - we're here to help you learn and grow."*

 - **Start with simple bug fixes** and documentation updates
 - **Learn the codebase** by reading and understanding existing code